Bias and Division in the Free World: A Free Probability Primer

-A probability measure $\mu$ on $\mathbb{R}$ is called {\bf freely infinitely divisible} (or {\bf $\boxplus$-infinitely divisible}) if, for each $n\in\mathbb{N}$, there is a probabiliy measure $\mu_n$ such that $\mu = \mu_n\boxplus\cdots\boxplus\mu_n = (\mu_n)^{\boxplus n}$.
-Equivalently, $\mu$ is freely infinitely divisible if, for each $n\in\mathbb{N}$, $\frac{1}{n}R_\mu$ is the $R$-transform of a probability measure.
+Characterizing laws in terms of their $R$-transform, $\mu$ is freely infinitely divisible if, for each $n\in\mathbb{N}$, $\frac{1}{n}R_\mu$ is the $R$-transform of a probability measure.
 By taking convolution powers, this means that $tR_\mu$ has the form $R_{\mu_t}$ for some probability measure $\mu_t$ for any rational $t\ge 0$; a continuity result \cite[Lemma 5.9]{bercovici1993free} then shows that this holds for all real $t\ge 0$ as well.
 Thus, freely infinitely divisible measures correspond to {\bf free convolution semigroups} $\mu_t$ satisfying $\mu_{t+s} = \mu_t\boxplus\mu_s$ for $s,t\ge0$, and $\mu_0=\delta_0$ (the original measure is then identified as $\mu = \mu_1$).
 A major result identifying such measures/semigroups is \cite[Theorem 5.10]{bercovici1993free}, which states that a measure $\mu$ is freely infinitely divisible if and only if $\varphi_\mu$ (and hence $R_\mu$) has an analytic continuation to all of $\mathbb{C}_+$ (which may take values in $\mathbb{C}_-\cup\mathbb{R}$).
-That same theorem also proves the free Kolmogorov--L\'evy--Khintchine formulas \eqref{LK.via.nica} and \eqref{BV2.LK-formula}.
+That same theorem also proves the free L\'evy--Khintchine formulas \eqref{LK.via.nica} and \eqref{BV2.LK-formula}.

-\begin{remark} Curiously, in the free world, {\em every} probability measure $\mu$ is in a {\em partial} free convolution semigroup $\{\mu_t\colon t\ge 1\}$ as $\mu=\mu_1$.
+\ignore{ \begin{remark} Curiously, in the free world, {\em every} probability measure $\mu$ is in a {\em partial} free convolution semigroup $\{\mu_t\colon t\ge 1\}$ as $\mu=\mu_1$.
 In other words, for $t\ge 1$, $tR_\mu$ is always the $R$-transform of a probability measure $\mu_t$.
 This was fully proved in \cite[Theorem 2.5(1)]{BelBer} using subordinator methods, generalizing earlier results \cite{Bercovici-Voiculescu-95-PTRF,Nica-Speicher-96} in the compactly supported case.
-This is one of many places where free probability has intriguingly different properties from classical probability. \end{remark}
+This is one of many places where free probability has intriguingly different properties from classical probability. \end{remark} }